 I periodically pick up and re-read portions of Tamar Adler’s An Everlasting Meal (affiliate link).
 It’s a great read to get your creative cooking juices going.
 And it’s focused on using things up and doing a little work now that can be used tomorrow, etc. Highly recommended but not just a recipe book!
+And this Minestrone Soup from An Everlasting Meal is one of my favorites.

 Last night I wanted to make some soup, something vegetable heavy.
 I remembered there was a version of minestrone in here that had sounded good.
 I had some cooked small red beans in the freezer.
 (I freeze cooked beans in 2 cup portions.)
 And I had bought some watercress, spinach and kale at the grocery store and had a couple of zucchini languishing in the vegetable bin.
 I used a lot less beans than called for but wanted something a little lighter.
 If you want a thicker more-filling soup, use the higher end of the range.
 If you’re cooking the beans just to make the soup, save the bean broth and use it in the soup.